-Target Management and Control Measure General Mining operations will be reviewed following a real-time response trigger and dust generating activities will be modified, relocated and/or paused where required (Section 7.4). • Forecast meteorological conditions and air quality concentrations will be reviewed at least once per day (Section 7.3).
-Site inductions will include air quality requirements to ensure employee and contractor awareness of potential dust impacts, especially with respect to the nearest receptors.
-All machinery and plant used on-site will be maintained and operated in a proper and efficient manner in order to minimise dust generation.
-Disturbed Areas Only the minimum area necessary for mining and associated infrastructure will be disturbed.
-Overburden emplacement areas will be designed to minimise the disturbance area, and completed areas will be progressively reshaped and revegetated.
+Target Management and Control Measure General • Mining operations will be reviewed following a real-time response trigger and dust generating activities will be modified, relocated and/or paused where required (Section 7.4). • Forecast meteorological conditions and air quality concentrations will be reviewed at least once per day (Section 7.3).
+Site inductions will include air quality requirements to ensure employee and contractor awareness of potential dust impacts, especially with respect to the nearest receptors. • All machinery and plant used on-site will be maintained and operated in a proper and efficient manner, in accordance with manufacturers specifications and contemporary maintenance practices in order to minimise dust generation.
+Disturbed • Only the minimum area necessary for mining and associated infrastructure will be disturbed.
+Areas • Overburden emplacement areas will be designed to minimise the disturbance area, and completed areas will be progressively reshaped and revegetated.
 Temporary cover crops will be used to stabilise rehabilitation areas if sowing of long term species is unlikely to occur within four weeks (waiting for more favourable sowing conditions in Autumn/Spring).
 Temporary stabilisation of unused areas or dump slopes will be undertaken annually (e.g. cover crops would be established, preferentially in Autumn or Spring).
-Cover crops will be established on areas that are planned to be inactive for six months or more.
-Cleared vegetation will be mulched and then used for stabilising rehabilitated landforms.
+Cover crops will be established on areas that are planned to be inactive for six months or more. • Cleared vegetation will be mulched and then used for stabilising rehabilitated landforms.
 This may include spreading of mulch and branches on completed overburden landforms.
 Cleared areas will be watered during construction activities, as required.
+Application of water and/or dust suppressant to stabilise the surface of inactive exposed areas.
 Material Long-term stockpiles will be revegetated as soon as practicable following completion.
-Stockpiling and Handling Water carts and/or sprays will be used on all coal handling and stockpile areas to minimise dust generation as necessary and practicable. rianding Material handling and stripping/ripping will be avoided or postponed if excessive dust lift off occurs.
-Material with low moisture content will be sprayed with water prior to and/or during handling if necessary and practicable to control visible dust. • The drop height will be minimised when loading or unloading material as far as practicable.
+Stockpiling and Handling • Water carts and/or sprays will be used on all coal handling and stockpile areas, including topsoil stockpiles (as required) to minimise dust generation.
+In accordance with EPL 20850, operation of watercarts is permitted at all times.
+Material handling and stripping/ripping will be avoided or postponed if excessive dust lift off occurs.
+Material with low moisture content will be sprayed with water prior to and/or during handling if necessary and practicable to control visible dust. • The drop height will be minimised when loading or unloading material as far as practicable, including adjusting the height of the luffing (variable height) stacker when necessary.
 Spillage from loading/unloading will be minimised and cleaned up as soon as practicable.
-Roads Consideration will be given to using the largest practical and cost-effective truck size for transporting coal and overburden.
-Roads will be constructed in a proper manner and consideration will be given to constructing all major haul roads using material with low silt/fines content.
+Roads Consideration will be given to using the largest practical and cost-effective truck size for transporting coal and overburden. • Roads will be constructed in a proper manner and consideration will be given to constructing all major haul roads using material with low silt/fines content.
 Speed limits will be imposed on all roads.
-Watercarts will be utilised as necessary to minimise excessive visible dust.
-Roads which are used infrequently will be watered or access suspended as appropriate and obsolete roads will be rehabilitated.
-A system to track water application rates on major haul roads will be implemented.
-Roads will be regularly maintained and/or cleaned to ensure a smooth surface and to prevent a build-up of loose material.
-Road edges will be defined with marker posts or equivalent (where practicable).
-Road vehicles will remain on formed roads and tracks, except as required for environmental management (e.g. survey/inspection work).
+A system to track water application rates on major haul roads will be implemented using a staged approach.
+This will be undertaken in consultation with a technical specialist and MACH Energy will look to develop this research and design project for development in 2025.
+The implementation of the program to track the water application will be undertaken by a technical specialist and will be the responsibility of the General Manager - Operations.
+The status of this proposed research and design project will be reported in the 2026 MPO Annual Review.